-St. Germain, a Democrat, was the representative for Rhode Island’s 1st congressional district from 1961 to 1988.
+St. Germain was the representative for Rhode Island’s 1st congressional district and was a Democrat.
+He served from 1961 to 1988.

 St. Germain is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1988 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).